isaacflower/SalaryWebApp/README.md

 Instances of these classes are created in `CalculatorApp/views.py` and fed user inputs, the results of which are visualised in a table and Sankey diagram (Plotly).

 The app is currently hosted at: https://salarywebapp.onrender.com/

+Data from user inputs is not stored anywhere.